darrenks/nibbles/docs/tutorial_ancillary.md

 	<50 & ,^10 100 %$2

 Without it using all of the time the universe has to offer.
-This is useful when we don't know how many elements we will need at later stages of computations (typically languages have a separate concept of streams to support this, but that is superflous in lazy languages).
+This is useful when we don't know how many elements we will need at later stages of computations (typically languages have a separate concept of streams to support this, but that is superflous in a lazy language).

-### Full laziness
+### Full Laziness

 Another useful thing about Haskell's laziness (full laziness).
 Is that expressions are never evaluated multiple times, even inside a loop.
 For example: